How A Fake Candidate Blended Fact And Fiction On The Campaign Trail, 30 Years Ago

 Even so, Murphy says, people played along all the way through filming.
 When Murphy did an interview on Good Morning America during the campaign, host Charles Gibson asked him questions as if he were Jack Tanner — never mentioning that he wasn't a real candidate.

 Tanner '88 ends as Dukakis wins the Democratic nomination, with Tanner contemplating a run as an independent in the general election.
-(Dukakis lost the actual 1988 presidential race to incumbent Republican George H.W.
+(Dukakis lost the actual 1988 presidential race to Republican George H.W.
 Bush.)

 The entire show was an experiment that blurred the lines between entertainment and politics.
 And those lines are getting blurrier all the time.

-Note: A previous version of this story incorrectly identified George H.W.
-Bush as the incumbent in the 1988 presidential race.
-He was not the incumbent president at the time.